Developers-Institute/Student-Handbook/README.md

 Developers Institute has **zero tolerance for any form of harassment.**

-For further information please refer to the Non-Discrimination, Anti-Harassment and Bullying Policy available on the website or at Administration.
+For further information please refer to the [*Non-Discrimination, Anti-Harassment and Bullying Policy*]('https://github.com/Developers-Institute/Non-Discrimination-Anti-Harassment-and-Bullying-Policy').

 ## Guidance and Support Contact Information.
 A list of external support groups and organisations has been compiled and is available through the website www.developersinstitute.ac.nz